Cyber Threat Intelligence Sharing: Complete Guide for Modern Security Teams

 • Risk analysis and threat assessments

-Security operations centers (SOCs), managed detection and response teams, financial institutions, healthcare providers, and government agencies rely on shared intelligence to strengthen their cybersecurity posture.
+Organizations like security operations centers (SOCs), financial institutions, and healthcare providers rely on shared intelligence to strengthen defenses.

 • Network security monitoring